 All of this data taken together will inform a lender whether you are likely to be able to pay back the money you borrow.
 It will also help them to set the pre-approved limit on your line of credit, as well as the interest rate they’ll charge you.
 The better off you are, the higher your borrowing limit will be, and the lower your interest rate.

-It’s also worth noting that secured lines of credit tend to be easier to get and have better rates than unsecured lines of credit – because they are backed by collateral and are less risky for the lender.
-So if you’re struggling to get approval for an unsecured line of credit, consider if you can try for a secured line instead.
+It’s also worth noting that secured lines of credit tend to be easier to get and have better rates than unsecured ones – because they are backed by collateral and are less risky for the lender.
+So if you’re struggling to get approval for an unsecured, consider trying a line of credit that is secured instead.

 What’s the interest rate on a line of credit?

-Most lines of credit have variable rates that track slightly above Canada’s prime rate, and the amount over prime that you pay is called the “margin”.
+Most have variable rates that track slightly above Canada’s prime rate, and the amount over prime that you pay is called the “margin”.
 This margin is calculated on a borrower-by-borrower basis, and is set lower for low-risk borrowers, and higher for high-risk borrowers, to reflect the lender’s varying risk burden.
-In addition, interest rates on secured lines of credit are lower than on unsecured lines of credit.
-So for a HELOC, rates can start as low as 2%, and on unsecured personal lines of credit they start at about 4%.
+In addition, credit interest rates on secured lines of credit are lower than on unsecured.
+So for a HELOC, rates can start as low as 2%, and on unsecured personal lines they start at about 4%.
 But these rates can rise to as high as 10%.

 How much can I borrow with a line of credit?

-The amount you can borrow with a line of credit depends on your circumstances, as well as whether it is secured or unsecured.
-Unsecured lines of credit top out at around $50,000 for the most qualified borrowers, while technically secured lines of credit can go much higher, depending on the value of the asset you use as collateral.
+The amount you can borrow depends on your circumstances, as well as whether it is secured or unsecured.
+A line of credit that is unsecured tops out at around $50,000 for the most qualified borrowers, while technically secured ones can go much higher, depending on the value of the asset you use as collateral.
 For example, a HELOC can in theory offer borrowing room of as much as 80% of your home’s value.